 The following are additional endorsements that may be added to a dwelling property policy form.
 The language that follows has been derived from actual endorsements as they appear in real policies.

-All dwelling policies have a section titled “Other Coverage,” offering extensions of coverage beyond the policy limits and subject to a deductible.
+All dwelling policies have a section titled “Other Coverage,” offering extensions of coverage that are subject to a deductible and may either be included within or extend beyond the policy limits, depending on the coverage type.
 The extensions include:

 These policies also have conditions, including: